Overview of Operational Planning

 Creating an operational plan not only keeps the teams and their tasks on track but aids in decision-making and in alignment with a long-term strategy.

-By detailing the important aspects of your tasks, starting with resources and schedules, operational planning offers a foundation for efficient decision-making, allocation of resources, and managing risks.
-All stakeholders can use this framework as a reference, which guarantees that everyone working on the project stays on a similar path and pursue the same objective.
+Operational planning details the important aspects of your tasks, starting with resources and schedules.
+It offers a foundation for efficient decision-making, resource allocation, and risk management.
+All stakeholders can use this framework as a reference, guaranteeing that everyone working on the project stays on a similar path and pursues the same objective.

 Advantages: